zcox/eventstoredb-test/README.md

 sbt run
 ```

-The EventStoreDB is available at http://localhost:2113.
+The EventStoreDB Admin UI is available at http://localhost:2113.